BrianCotter/SobelC/Readme.txt

 Note: File named "cake.pgm" must be in the same directory as source code files to read.

-Run with:
-$./lab2 cake.pgm

-Passing "mri.pgm" argument tells the program you want to run Part 2.

-Output image files are added to the current directory;
-"noisyBinaryEdge_20.pgm"

-By default noise level of 20 is used. this can be changed by chnging the macro
+By default noise level of 20 is used. this can be changed by changing the macro
 #define MAX_NOISE
-on line _ of file lab3.c

-Terminal output:
-$./lab3 mri.pgm
----- Part 1: Input image = mri.pgm ----

-Note: File named "mri.pgm" must be in the same directory as source code files to read.

-Terminal Output:
-$./lab3 cake.pgm
----- Part 2: Input image = cake.pgm ----

-Note: File named "mri.pgm" must be in the same directory as source code files to read.